 Big phones like the OnePlus 7 Pro and the Galaxy Note 10 are great, but some of you might be better off waiting for the OnePlus 8 and OnePlus 8 Pro coming in a few weeks.
 It’ll likely end up being one of the best phones of the year and give the Galaxy S20 a run for its money.
 Or maybe even wait for the newly rumored OnePlus 8 Lite that’ll be even more affordable.

 A lot of great phones are available right now, but more are on the way.
-So, if the current lineup of fancy phones with pop-up cameras or in-display fingerprint sensors fail to excite you, or they aren’t a big enough of an upgrade, you should seriously think about waiting for the flagship phones coming here in early 2020.
+So, if the current lineup of phones with fancy pop-up cameras or in-display fingerprint sensors fail to excite you, they’re too expensive, or simply not big enough of an upgrade, you should seriously think about waiting for new flagship phones coming out in 2020.

 OnePlus 8 Rumors (April 2020)

 We all know the OnePlus 8 is coming, and the company just confirmed the release date and launch event.
 We’re still seeing leaks from a highly reputable source that shows minor but very important upgrades that could make it an excellent alternative to the Galaxy S20.
 Not only in terms of the design, but with good cameras and 5G speeds on most major US carriers.
 Keep in mind that’s the cheaper regular 8, not the Pro.